kamranahmedse/developer-roadmap/src/data/roadmaps/ios/content/dynamic-type@0nei6iwP4Pgi_j4vVi_Qt.md

 # Dynamic Type
 The Dynamic Type feature allows users to choose the size of textual content displayed on the screen.
 It helps users who need larger text for better readability.
-It also accomodates those who can read smaller text, allowing more information to appear on the screen.
+It also accommodates those who can read smaller text, allowing more information to appear on the screen.
 Apps that support Dynamic Type also provide a more consistent reading experience.

 Visit the following resources to learn more: